cinout/ACME_BUY/README.md

 - [ ] Sellor Request and Live Chat sections should show notification icon
 - [ ] Email Validation on creating account
 - [ ] Maybe add phone in application form as well????
-- [ ] Need a settings page for users/sellers to edit their profile
+- [ ] Need a settings page for users/users to edit their profile
 - [ ] login/register page should provide a goback button
 - [ ] Do I need to use React Query ?
-- [ ] Think about what the seller can see when they are deactivated
+- [ ] Think about what the user can see when they are deactivated
 - [ ] How to elegantly handle the interface when accessToken expired?
 - [ ] consider using auth0 for authentication
 - [ ] Do i need a "refresh token" to enhance security? see https://www.cyberchief.ai/2023/05/secure-jwt-token-storage.html